wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

 .. tabs::

   .. tab:: Windows
-    .. note:: Windows 7: You **must** install the NI Update or .NET Version 4.62 (or later) before proceeding with the install of VSCode for FRC.
+    .. note:: Windows 7: You **must** install the NI Update or .NET Version 4.62 (or later) before proceeding with the install of Visual Studio Code for FRC.
 The NI Update installer will automatically install the proper version of .NET.
 The standalone .NET installer is `here <https://support.microsoft.com/en-us/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows>`__

     **Offline Installer**